lukegriffiths/trampolines/README.md

     ├───images

-* /images contains images and their labels
+* `/images` contains images and their labels
-* /data contains all the data for training and validation
+* `/data` contains all the data for training and validation
-* /yolov5 contains the cloned YOLOv5 repo
+* `/yolov5` contains the cloned YOLOv5 repo

 ## Training

-Copy trampolines.yaml into the /yolov5/data/ folder.
-This contains some model parameters, for example here I use the the yolov5 small model.
+Copy the `trampolines.yaml`, containing parameters for the model, into the `/yolov5/data/` folder.
+Here I use the the yolov5 small model.
 This file also contains the relative filepaths of the training and validation images.

-First cd to the the /yolov5 directory and run
+First `cd` to the the `/yolov5` directory and run

     python .\train.py --img 640 --batch 32 --epochs 200 --data data/trampolines.yaml --cfg models\yolov5s.yaml --name tm